Stacy Hock, Chair

 Previously, Ms. Hock served on the boards of City Harvest and The Bowery Mission in New York City.
 Also, Ms. Hock held senior management positions in the software industry, including running IBM’s WebSphere Software Services business for the Wall Street territory.

-Stacy and her husband, Joel, have been married for fourteen years, have four boys, and reside in Austin, TX.
+Stacy and her husband, Joel, have been married for fifteen years, have four boys, and reside in Austin, TX.
 Stacy is a 6th generation Texan.

 The Honorable Phil Gramm